DCAN-Labs/hbcd-docs-internal/docs/workflows/umn-proc-wf.md

 </ul>
 </div>

-These pipelines are present in the *s3://midb-hbcd-main-deid/derivatives* bucket, which contains de-identified data.
+Pipeline outputs are present in the *s3://midb-hbcd-main-deid/derivatives* bucket, which contains de-identified data.
 Specifically, this bucket uses *release candidate IDs* as subject labels.
 At a high level, the re-identification routines replace these release candidate IDs with the corresponding *candidate IDs (DCCIDs)*.

 The re-identification routines process two types of files: